 “That’s the Zeroes.
 They’re from San Diego.
 They’re all Mexicans.”

 We all ran down and stand at the front of the stage.
-They opened with ‘Don’t Push Me Around’, all classic rock chords, like the Ramones.
-It was high energy but not too fast.
+They open with ‘Don’t Push Me Around’, all classic rock chords, like the Ramones.
+It’s high energy but not too fast.

 After they finish, we follow them upstairs to the green room.
 All six of us are chattering away in Spanish.
 Jack and I are criticized for sounding Puerto Rican.
 When they find out we are from Miami, they complimented us for not sounding Cuban.
 Alice is in ethnic heaven.
 Nicky gets bored and wanders away again.
 Jimmy shows up with two pitchers of beer plus he pulls out a joint.
 The opening band remains standoffish until they smell dope.
 We all revert to Spanglish, the language of the stoned.

 “Jimmy, my man.
 Meet Alice, the leader of the Bags,” I introduce her.

 “Get Tony to book the Bags for a Sunday afternoon.”

 “No problemo,” Jimmy exhausts his Spanish knowledge.

 “He has to talk with Craig, our guitarist,” she reminds me.

 “He’s gay,” I tell Jimmy.

 “Then I’ll handle it.
 Gay’s my way for fun and play.”